doctest/doctest/doc/markdown/roadmap.md

 - ability to re-run only newly compiled tests based on time stamps using ```__DATE__``` and ```__TIME__``` - stored in some file
 - submit to [boost](http://www.boost.org/development/requirements.html)?
 - fix all the hacks in the cmake scripts for OSX (they are mainly for gcc 4.4)
+- the [range_based_execution](../../examples/range_based_execution/) example sometimes leaves one subprocess running and hangs ctest - should fix probably the python script

 ---------------